jamjarlabs/JamJarWeb/example/animation/README.md

-# Audio
+# Animation

-This example showcases how audio can be loaded in over HTTP and played.
+This example shows how a JamJar game can use the sprite animation systems to loop through sprite keyframes.

 ## Overview

-The example loads in an MP3 file over HTTP.

-This example is two buttons, one to start playing the looped audio MP3, another to stop it from playing.

-The game has to have a button press before starting, since Chrome and Firefox require user interaction before audio can be played.
+The example loads in a sprite sheet from `assets/example.png` and sets up keyframes using the sprite sheet.
+The animation changes between animation modes, with different play rates.

 ## Running